genesis-x/xgsmnsetup/README.md

 cd && sudo apt-get -y install git && sudo git clone https://github.com/genesis-x/xgsmnsetup.git && cd xgsmnsetup/ && sudo bash install.sh
 ```
 2. Follow the prompts closely and don't mess it up!
-3. After the XGS wallet starts on your vps, run ```watch genesisx-cli getinfo``` several times, until you see the blocks match your local wallet.
+3. After the XGS wallet starts on your vps, run ```watch genesisx-cli getinfo```, until you see the blocks match your local wallet.
 4. Move to Part 3

 # Part 3 - Editing your Windows Config File